bjackman/bjackman.github.io/content/posts/yx-problem.md

 > looking for `sudo setenforce 0`.

 Anyway, I'm not saying the XY problem isn't real.
-But it isn't the only problem out there.
+But it isn't the only problem out there involving Xs and Ys, if you know what I mean.
 Communication is hard, there aren't many shortcuts.
-If you make assumptions and jump to conclusions people will get frustrated, this goes both ways in every interaction.
+If you make assumptions and jump to conclusions frustrated, this goes both ways in every interaction.

 So, just be patient!
 Give people the time to explain themselves, ask for clarity.
 Don't just link https://xyproblem.info with no context.
 Don't just link a Stack Overflow question that you think is related to "what they're really asking".
-Just... be nice, yeah?
+Just, you know... be nice, yeah?